 Description

-The Joseph and Caroline Tilley Property consists of a two-storey Salt box style wooden dwelling and a number of wooden outbuildings and associated structures located in Summerville, Bonavista Bay.
+The Joseph and Caroline Tilley Property consists of a two-and-a-half storey saltbox style wooden dwelling and an outhouse, fishing shed, and wharf located in Summerville, NL.
 The designation is confined to the property.

 Statement of Significance